 5 Recommendations for research

 The Public Health Advisory Committee (PHAC) recommends that the following research questions should be addressed.
 It notes that 'effectiveness' in this context relates not only to the size of the effect, but also to cost effectiveness and duration of effect.
-It also takes into account any harmful/negative side effects.
+It also takes into account any harmful or negative side effects.

 All the research should aim to identify differences in effectiveness among groups, based on characteristics such as socioeconomic status, age, gender and ethnicity.

 5.1 How can needle and syringe programmes encourage specific groups of people who inject drugs to use the service effectively?
 Examples include: those who have recently started injecting; women; sex workers; ex-prisoners; people who are homeless; people who occasionally inject drugs; and people who inject novel psychoactive drugs.

 5.2 What are the most effective and cost-effective ways of delivering needle and syringe programmes to: